-Breast Cancer Cost Seven African Economies Over $10 Billion In Lost Productivity, New Analysis Shows
+Breast Cancer Cost Seven African Economies Over $10 Billion in Lost Productivity, New Analysis Shows

-The event focused on the theme“Health is Wealth,” exploring how investment in women's health can drive economic growth and stronger health system

-Research reveals every dollar invested in innovative breast cancer treatments generates up to USD 12.40 in economic return

-Investing strategically in the health of Africa's women will unlock billions of dollars in economic growth, as well as saving lives and strengthening communities, according to speakers at Africa Press Day held in Nairobi on March 4-5.
+(MENAFN- News.Africa-Wire) Investing strategically in the health of ’frica’s women will unlock billions of dollars in economic growth, as well as saving lives and strengthening communities, according to speakers at Africa Press Day held in Nairobi on March 4-5.

-In a keynote address, Kenya's Principal Secretary State Department for Medical Services, Ministry of Health, Dr Ouma Oluga, urged media to help shape an informed narrative about improving health:“When a health story is being told, what is most important to portray?
+In a keynote addr’ss, Kenya’s Principal Secretary State Department for Medical Services, Ministry of Health, Dr Ouma Oluga, urged media to help shape an informed narrative about improv“ng health: “When a health story is being told, what is most important to portray?
 Is it what is killing people?
 Is it the solutions that should stop what is killing people?
-Or is it the in-between-the administrative, resource, and policy actions that link the two?”
+Or is it —he in-between—the administrative, resource, and policy actions th”t link the two?”

-As African governments increasingly focus on economic diversification and productivity, speakers argued that health investment must be treated as core economic policy - not simply a social expenditure.
+As African governments increasingly focus on economic diversification and productivity, speakers argued that health investment must be treated as co—e economic policy — not simply a social expenditure.

-To demonstrate the returns on investing in women's health, Roche unveiled research ( ) from the WifOR Institute showing how the aggressive form of HER2+ breast cancer (responsible for up to 20% of cases on the continent) caused over USD10 billion in lost productivity across seven African countries (Algeria, Côte d'Ivoire, Kenya, Morocco, Nigeria, South Africa, and Tunisia) from 2017-2023.
+To demonstrate the returns’on investing in women’s health, Roche unveiled research ( from the WifOR Institute showing how the aggressive form of HER2+ breast cancer (responsible for up to 20% of cases on the continent) caused over USD10 billion in lost productivity across seven Africôn co’ntries (Algeria, Côte d’Ivoire, Kenya, Morocco, Nigeria, South Africa, and Tunisia) from 2017-2023.

-Maturin Tchoumi, Pharma International Area Head, Roche Africa, said:“Breast cancer is a rising threat to African societies and economies.
-The evidence clearly shows that investing in women's health is not a cost or a social expense, but a powerful economic driver that underpins productivity, resilience, equity, and sustainable growth across the continent.”
+Maturin Tchoumi, Pharma International Ar“a Head, Roche Africa, said: “Breast cancer is a rising threat to African societies and economies.
+The evidence clearl’ shows that investing in women’s health is not a cost or a social expense, but a powerful economic driver that underpins productivity, resilience, equity, and sustain”ble growth across the continent.”

 Health Is Equity: Closing the Diagnosis Gap

 H.E.
-Dorothy Nyong'o said:“Tackling breast cancer is not just a moral issue; it's a strategic choice.
-Kenya's EMPOWER initiative highlights how partnership and digital innovation can create a step-change in women's healthcare.
-It offers a blueprint to other African countries for public-private collaboration that drives systemic, equitable, and lasting change.”
+Dorothy Nyo’g’o sa“d: “Tackling breast cancer is not just a moral iss’e; it’s a strategic choic’.
+Kenya’s EMPOWER initiative highlights how partnership and digital innovation can create a step-chang’ in women’s healthcare.
+It offers a blueprint to other African countries for public-private collaboration that drives systemic, equitable, and las”ing change.”

 Health is Resilience: Strengthening African Health systems